-MCA SPANISH III 721603
+MCA SPANISH III

-Year (10 credits)

-[10 / 11 / 12] UC / CSU (e)
+UC / CSU (e)

 This course is suitable for college-preparatory students who have completed Spanish 2 with a C or better.
 Students will be expected to speak Spanish in class whenever possible.
 Students will sustain more complex conversations using some specialized vocabulary and structure.
 Students will summarize main points of reading passages, adding some detail and opinion.
 Regular completion of homework and projects as assigned each night is necessary to succeed.
+Since Spanish III and IV are frequently taught as a combined class, separate curricula are offered on alternating years.